smartoptics/sosnmp/docs/source/development.rst

 You could greater speed up the development of particular feature by sponsoring it.
 Please contact `LeXtudio Inc.`_ to discuss details.

-Contributions to the PySNMP source code is greatly appreciated as well.
-We require contributed code to run with Python 3.8 through the latest Python version (which is 3.12 at the time of this writing).
-Contributed code will be redistributed under the terms of the same license as PySNMP is.

 Related Resources
 -----------------